-As demonstrated in the Flora and Fauna Report provided at Appendix F to the main EA Report and discussed in further detail at Section 7.16 of that report, the proposed development will not result in any significant adverse impacts upon local ecosystems, species or habitats.
+As demonstrated in the Flora and Fauna Report provided at Appendix F of the Environmental Assessment Report (EAR) and discussed in further detail at Section 7.16 of that report, the proposed development will not result in any significant adverse impacts upon local ecosystems, species or habitats.
 The Concept Plan proposal for residential and retail development shall protect the established buffer to the Woolooware Bay foreshore, and future detailed planning applications shall incorporate suitable stormwater treatment and environmental protection measures.
-Flooding, stormwater and sea level rise are addressed at Section 7.13 and Appendix J and any environmental impacts are able to be appropriately managed and mitigated through detailed design.
+Flooding, stormwater and sea level rise are addressed at Section 7.13 of the Environmental Assessment Report and Attachment G of the PPR and any environmental impacts are able to be appropriately managed and mitigated through detailed design.
 The proposed development was not considered a "Controlled Action" by the Commonwealth Government and was not likely to significantly impact on the Ramsar Wetlands at Towra Nature Reserve.